julian-molina/Documentation/_includes/network/exchange-trading-products.md

 <!--------------------------------------------- ADDING starts -->

-To add a single market data node, select *Add Market Data* on the parent node menu.
+To add a specific {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.

-{% include note.html content="Remember to establish a reference with a market defined in the Crypto Ecosystem hierarchy after adding the node." %}
+{% include note.html content="Remember to establish a reference to the desired exchange in the Crypto Ecosystem hierarchy." %}

+You may also add exchange trading products nodes in bulk for all exchanges that may have been previously defined in the Crypto Ecosystem hierarchy.
+To do that, select *Add Missing Exchanges* on the trading mines data node menu.
+An exchange trading products node is created for each defined exchange, each with the corresponding reference.

 <!--------------------------------------------- ADDING ends -->